Hongtao-Lin/WikiQuery/README.md

 ## TODO

-- [ ] ER models in report
-- [ ] Proofreading report
+- [x] Loading event.
 - [ ] NLQ: several small queries
 - [ ] Qualifier in query

-- [ ] Website build
+- [ ] Website build for listen
+- [ ] Tree: Some "instance of" not included!
+Type "Fantasy" (依然范特西) Many entities fail to find any tree entity...
+- [ ] Co-occurred: Sort in eid order!
+- [ ] Statements: Sort them in Property order!
+- [ ] NLQ: Find_claim_value(eid, pid) is needed!
+- [ ] Add "#properties" in table "entity" for choosing from name.
 ## Note

-wikidata can be retrieved [here](http://adapt.seiee.sjtu.edu.cn/~frank/wikidata-latest-all.json.bz2), which is approx 4.5G in compressed form, 80G when extracted.
+Wikidata can be retrieved [here](http://adapt.seiee.sjtu.edu.cn/~frank/wikidata-latest-all.json.bz2), which is approx 4.5G in compressed form, 80G when extracted.

+Currently at 2450000